At a Yemen hospital wracked by U.S. funding cuts, children are dying of hunger

 “He died two months ago,” Saleh recalled in November, breaking down in tears.

-Aid cuts by the Trump Administration and other Western countries, intended to prevent Yemen’s Houthi rebels from diverting or blocking funds, are worsening the country’s humanitarian crisis, already considered the most severe in the world.
+Aid cuts by the Trump administration and other Western countries, intended to prevent Yemen’s Houthi rebels from diverting or blocking funds, are worsening the country’s humanitarian crisis, already considered the most severe in the world.

-Last year’s pledges totaling $1.61 billion were less than half of 2019’s funding, and hundreds of millions of dollars committed by donors have not yet been paid, according to the UN’s humanitarian office for Yemen.
-At least 15 of the United Nation’s 41 major programs have been scaled back or closed, and additional programs could shutter in the months to come, if more funds are not received, UN officials say.
+Last year’s pledges totaling $1.61 billion were less than half of 2019’s funding, and hundreds of millions of dollars committed by donors have not yet been paid, according to the U.N.’s humanitarian office for Yemen.
+At least 15 of the United Nation’s 41 major programs have been scaled back or closed, and additional programs could shutter in the months to come, if more funds are not received, U.N. officials say.

-Aid groups fear the crisis would get even worse if the Trump Administration, in its waning days, goes ahead with plans to designate the Iran-aligned Houthis as a foreign terrorist organization to apply pressure on Iran.
+Aid groups fear the crisis would get even worse if the Trump administration, in its waning days, goes ahead with plans to designate the Iran-aligned Houthis as a foreign terrorist organization to apply pressure on Iran.

-It would prevent numerous Western aid organizations, concerned about prosecution for perceived support of the armed group, from operating in Houthi-controlled areas, where most of Yemenis live.
+It would prevent numerous Western aid organizations, concerned about prosecution for perceived support of the armed group, from operating in Houthi-controlled areas, where most Yemenis live.
 It could also prompt retaliatory measures by the rebels against aid groups, further undermining efforts to assist millions of Yemenis.

 The reduction in funding comes at a time when “Yemen is now in imminent danger of the worst famine the world has seen for decades,” U.N.
 Secretary General António Guterres warned in a recent statement, adding that “in the absence of immediate action, millions of lives may be lost.”